Sha-Lab/FEAT/README.md

 ### Model Training

 #### FEAT Approach
 To reproduce our experiments with FEAT, please use **train_feat.py** and follow the instructions blow.
-FEAT meta-learns the embedding adaptation process such that all the instance embeddings in a task is adapted, based on their contextual task information, using Transformer.
+FEAT meta-learns the embedding adaptation process such that all the training instance embeddings in a task is adapted, based on their contextual task information, using Transformer.
+An extension FEAT$\star$, is also included, which incorporate the specific test instance in the context.

 The train_feat.py takes the following command line options: